sap9433/dependencyInjection/README.md

-# Dependency Injection
-A lightweight java plugin to inject dependency .
-Useful, if your project is not a spring boot project , and you still want to leverage the power of DI without adding the full fled-get spring-core jar .
+# Custom Object to JsonMapper

+A lightweight java plugin to convert object to a customized JSON String.

 ## Possible uses

-We were working on a Spark application using java . we wanted to leverage dependency injection .
-Noticed there is no stand alone jar for that , Only way was to ass spring jars to our dependency .
-Which we didn't want .
-So wrote this stand alone jar.
+We often need to log objects for performance , security and data analysis.
+While logging we need to make sure we inadvertently doesn't print secure information , also often there are organizational requirement to log data in certain custom format .
+Lets say there is a requirement that if there is a field called `ip`,  while printing it json key should be `ipv4`.
+And it's tough to enforce those guidelines to different project across the organization.
+This light weight project takes care of that.

+## Usage guide

-## Steps for publishing -
+## Steps for publishing (For Contributor of the project only ) -

 - Create an [account](https://issues.sonatype.org/secure/Signup!default.jspa)
 - Create a new Sonatype Open Source Project Repository Hosting [OSSRH](https://issues.sonatype.org/secure/CreateIssue.jspa)